apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 ```
 $ docker run --rm --volume (pwd)/keycloak-data:/opt/keycloak/data -p 8081:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:20.0.3 export --realm sling --users realm_file --file /opt/keycloak/data/export/sling.json
 ```

-## Whiteboard graduation TODO

-- bundle/package should probably be org.apache.sling.extensions.oidc-rp, as the primary entry point is the Java API
-- document usage; make sure to explain this is _not_ an authentication handler
-- provide a sample content package and instructions how to use
-- review to see if we can use more of the Nimbus SDK, e.g. enpodints discovery, token parsing
-- review security best practices